streamsets/sample-pipelines/Data Collector/Oracle to BigQuery - CDC/README.md

 In order to implement a Change Data Capture (CDC) process, you will need to perform a BULK load in order to instantiate the data in your destination which will run once and then perform continuous CDC to keep the data in sync.

-The first pipeline (**Oracle_GBQ[a]_BULK**) will be a batch pipeline that runs once and reads data from MySQL and loads data to Snowflake.
+The first pipeline (**Oracle_GBQ[a]_BULK**) will be a batch pipeline that runs once and reads data from Oracle and loads data to BigQuery.
 This is in a separate folder located [here](https://github.com/streamsets/sample-pipelines/tree/master/Data%20Collector/Oracle%20to%20BigQuery%20-%20BULK)

 The second pipeline (**Oracle_GBQ[b]_CDC**) will be a streaming pipeline that will replicate changes from your source to the destination performing inserts, updates and deletes.